PrincetonCS-UCA/intro-lab-website/content/blog/head-team-responsibilities.md

 **Once a year:**

-- hire next Intro COS Lab Head Team
+- hire next Intro COS Lab Head Team (end of Nov. - first week of Dec.)
 - transition checklist
   - add to the #lab-management channel in Slack
   - TigerUHR access for viewing and hiring applicants for 126 and 2xx Lab TAs